 Evaluating a crash pad's durability is crucial, as bouldering is very hard on equipment.
 Unfortunately, due to the nature of a testing period that spans months, not years, it is difficult to tell how easily the foam "packed out."
 We have a lot of bouldering experience among our testers and many years of experience falling on these pads to reinforce our durability assessments.
 We also noted if the seams, straps, and fabric used began to show signs of wear.
 We noted when a crash pad was made with less than suitable materials.
 Luckily for the modern boulderer, today's crash pads are almost all made with high durability in mind.

 Evaluating a crash pad's ability to pack gear is less important than its performance during falls or durability.
 That being said, a pad's ability to carry your stuff will make you grab it first from the stack since it's never fun to walk with a mattress on your back and not have your hands free.
 The crash pad's ability to pack gear was noted while using them during testing.
 The pads with features that aid in carrying equipment scored highly, whereas the pads with limited features or that require stuffing gear inside them, making them uncomfortable or difficult to use, scored poorly.

-Evaluating a crash pad's features is also less important than a pad's performance during falls or its durability.
+Evaluating a crash pad's features is also less important than its performance during falls or durability.
 However, when a pad has features you like, it will be the first one you grab from the pile of pads when going bouldering.
 Crash pads with features such as a place to wipe your shoes carry additional pads, and other features scored highly in this category.
 Pads that lack features that make them less functional for a day of bouldering scored poorly in this category.